Pitheciidae

 - Pitheciidae's instance of is recorded as taxon[3].

-- Pitheciidae's taxon name is recorded as Pitheciidae[9].
+- Pitheciidae's scientific name is Pitheciidae[7].

 - Pitheciidae's Commons category is recorded as Pitheciidae[8].